 If you want to try to create this chart type, your data needs to be in a certain format.
 You'll need:

 - One header row containing labels

 - The first column contains main categories.
-Each main category will appears as a line.
+Each main category will appear as a line.

 - At least one other column contains numeric values.
 Each of the numeric columns is represented by one dot on the line.
 Remember, you can have as many columns as you like, but the more dots you have on the lines, the harder it gets to read.

 That's how the data looks like for the chart you can see above.
 (You can simply copy the data to recreate the chart.
 Just make sure you copy all the rows and columns.)

 Party 2009 2013 CDU/CSU 33.8 41.5 SPD 23.0 25.7 LINKE 11.9 8.6 GRÜNE 10.7 8.4 FDP 14.6 4.8

 In this case, we have five different categories, i.e. German parties.
 Be aware that the cells of your table must contain values of the same measures.